Gold-Sea/Gold-Sea.github.io/_pages/about.md

   - /about.html
 ---
 I am now a first-year Ph.D. student majoring in Computer Science at [**Computer Systems Research Group**](https://github.com/pkusys), **Peking University** (2023-Present).
 I am advised by Prof. [Xin Jin](https://xinjin.github.io/).
-My research interests focus on Machine Learning System and Cloud Computing.
+My research interests focus on Machine Learning (LLM) System, Vector Database, and Cloud Computing, with a keen interest in their application to enhance AI technologies in unison.

 I received my B.E. from the **School of Electronics Engineering and Computer Science (EECS), Peking University** (2019-2023).
 I used to be a research assistant at **Software Engineering Institute** advised by